Charl-X/GParted-Data-Recovery/Directions in Markdown.md

 ### What is GParted, and what is GParted Live?
 ---
 #### GParted, or the GNOME Partition Editor,
 ##### is a free and open source graphical application for managing disk partitions and filesystems.
 When inspecting the data on a hard drive, the graphical interface gives a good overview of which drives are present on the computer, how many partitions there are, and how much space is being used.
-It's also helpful for getting oriented to where the drives are physically mounted to the data ports on the motherboard, for the purpose of mounting and inspecting the filesystme, as explained later.
+It can also help orient you to where the drives are physically mounted to the data ports on the motherboard, for the purpose of mounting and inspecting the filesystem, as explained later.
 ####
 ![GParted Main Window](gparted-main-window.png)